Houst29476/readme-generator/README.md

 ## Description :

-This application generates a README file based off the answers of questions regarding the project
+This application builds a README file based off the answers to questions regarding a specific project

 ## Installation :